vishwajeet-dev/Python_Hotelmenu_project/README.md

 # Python_Mini_Project of resturant management system
-project creat using  in dictonary and conditional statement
+project creat using  in dictionary and conditional statement